qiskit-community/IBMQuantumChallenge2020/README.md

 In May 2020, we celebrated our fourth anniversary of IBM Quantum Experience with another Challenge where 1,745 people from 45 countries came together to solve four problems making total use of the 18 IBM Quantum systems on the IBM Cloud exceeding 1 billion circuits a day.

-Starting Nov 9th at 9am JST, we present you with three weeks of new challenges that will help grow your knowledge, skills, and understanding of quantum computing and Qiskit to tackle a real-life problem using some well-known quantum algorithms.
+Starting Nov 9th at 9am JST, we present you with three weeks of new challenges that will help grow your knowledge, skills, and understanding of quantum computing and Qiskit to tackle problems using some well-known quantum algorithms.

 In recognition of your participation, we are awarding digital badges to those who complete all exercises.